 Tent – A tent is the first thing on the list of basics for a camping setup.
 If you are planning for your first camping trip, this is probably the hardest item to select, but definitely the most important.
 A good tent is the only thing between you and the elements, so tents can be a pretty serious investment.
 If you’re certain that camping will be in your future, go ahead and make the investment in a versatile, high-quality tent.
 Your tent is your shelter and place of refuge from the elements, so buy the best tent you can afford.
 Now, if you’re trying camping for the first time, be open to doing what we did and borrowing a tent or purchasing a decent, inexpensive tent that will do the job but may not last forever.

-Sleeping Pad/Air Mattress – To get a good night’s rest, while camping, you’ll need a good sleeping pad.
+Sleeping Pad/Air Mattress – To get a good night’s rest while camping, you’ll need a good sleeping pad.
 Sleeping pads vary in thickness, portability, and price, but make sure whatever you purchase is comfortable.
-Don’t be afraid to go in the store and try it out.
+Don’t be afraid to go into the store and try it out.
 Now, if the price of a sleeping pad is too much, don’t hesitate to use an air mattress from home.
-When we first started camping, the air mattress was our go-to, but know that, especially in cooler weather, an air mattress will get flatten overnight, due to the air contracting.
+When we first started camping, the air mattress was our go-to, but know that, especially in cooler weather, an air mattress will flatten overnight due to the air contracting.
 Our first upgrade from our home air mattress was the Alps Mountaineering Air Bed.
 This was a little lighter and didn’t lose as much air as our home air mattress.
 Unfortunately, like all air mattresses, after a couple of years, it developed a leak, but it was still a huge upgrade from a regular air mattress.

-Lights – It gets pretty dark at night when camping, so make sure you back at least one light for your tent.
+Lights – It gets pretty dark at night when camping, so make sure you pack at least one light for your tent.
 For use outside of the tent, we recommend a headlamp to allow you the freedom to use your hands.